Skip to Main Content

 Alerting Feature

-.
-This metric indicates the total number of bytes sent or received through the network by a Kafka Broker node.
+Select from the left sidebar Alerts -> Alert Rules -> Create New Rule.
+For example, you can set an alert for kafka_network_io_bytes_total, which measures the total number of bytes sent or received by Kafka Broker nodes over the network.
 By setting an expression for this metric, you can calculate the inbound network I/O rate for Kafka Broker nodes.
 The expression is:

 sum by(job, instance) (rate(kafka_network_io_bytes_total{direction="in"}[1m]))